 - 1. Model appropriate behavior - 2.
 Treat all reports of sexual harassment seriously - 3.
 Appropriately respond to a report or problem when they receive a report of sexual harassment, or when they are otherwise aware a problem exists - 4.
-Immediately report all allegations or incidents of sexual harassment to human resources or the agency Affirmative Action Officer - 5.
-Comply with their agency's complaint and investigation procedures and/or the agency's Affirmative Action Plan
+Immediately report all allegations or incidents of sexual harassment to human resources or the agency Equal Opportunity Officer - 5.
+Comply with their agency's complaint and investigation procedures - 6.
 Managers and supervisors who knowingly participate in, allow, or tolerate sexual harassment or retaliation of this policy are subject to discipline, up to and including discharge.